sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

         - `sudo useradd -m new_user_name` : to add a new user to the server. -m makes sure a home directory is created for the user.
 By default the user gets added to the group which is the same  name as the username
         - `sudo groupadd group_name` : to create a group
         - `groups` : shows the groups
         - `sudo usermod -aG group_name username` : This command adds the username to the group group_name.
-The -aG flags ensure that the user is appended (-a) to the specified group (-G).
+The -aG flags ensure that the user is appended (-a) to the specified group (-
+        G.
         - `sudo useradd -m -G group_name user_name` : Creates a new user and adds the user to the user to the group.
 The group_name can be an existing group or new group is created if it does not exist.
         - `sudo su - new_user_name` :
             - to switch to the new_user_name account with shell